HL7/fhir-shorthand/input/pagecontent/reference.md

 * {path} -> "{map}" "{comment}" {mime-type}
 ```

+The first type of rule applies to mapping the profile as a whole to the target specification.
+The second type of rule maps a specific element to the target.

-In these rules, the `"{comment}"` and `{mime-type}` are optional.
-The mime type must conform to https://tools.ietf.org/html/bcp13 (FHIR value set https://www.hl7.org/fhir/valueset-mimetypes.html).
+In these rules, the `"{comment}"` string and `{mime-type}` code are optional.
+The mime type code must conform to https://tools.ietf.org/html/bcp13 (FHIR value set https://www.hl7.org/fhir/valueset-mimetypes.html).

 **Examples:**